SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

         }
 ~~~

-You can see the definition of the health check from the perspective of OpenShift:
+You can see the definition of the health check from the perspective of OpenShift.
+Run the below command in the CodeReady Workspace Terminal:

 `oc describe dc/inventory | egrep 'Readiness|Liveness'`